Graffino/Browser-Update/README.markdown

 This is based on the <a href="http://www.browser-update.org">www.browser-update.org</a> script.
 See LICENSE file for more information.

+### Installation via Bower
+You can install it via Bower with: `bower install browser-update`

 ### The following browsers will be notified:
 1. IE <= 8
 2. Firefox <= 16